-*During each camp session students will go on two field trips, and at least one lab visit, in addition two speakers will come during class time.
-These will perodically take the place of morning instruction.
+*During each session, students will go on two field trips, and at least one lab visit, in addition, two speakers will come during class time.
+These will periodically take the place of morning instruction.

 Students typically start immediately after finishing 5th or 6th grade in the Yellow Group.
 Rising 7th and 8th graders are typically accepted in the Red or Terp group if they have sufficient experience.
 Each summer students develop more advanced skills and meet once a month through the school year to maintain those skills.

-Through the three years, we emphasize how different fields of computing connect to other areas of study and to making the world a better place.
+Through the three years, we emphasize how different fields of computing connect to other areas of study and to make the world a better place.